 - Al Gore calls for a green building revolution.

 - California at the forefront of Passive House trend.

 - Green building puts some in the red.

-Also, follow @greenerjobs on Twitter for more green job listings.
+Also, follow @jetsongreen on Twitter for more news, links, and commentary.

 Yes, it's that time again.
 For the eighth year in a row, BuildingGreen has just announced their list of Top-10 Green Building Products.
 BuildingGreen sifts the products from new additions to the GreenSpec Directory, a print and online guide that organizes green products according to LEED credits, as well as from coverage in Environmental Building News.
 The GreenSpec Directory has over 2,100 products, and these ten are some of the best of what's been added to the directory.
 Any favorites among the group?

 This month, AES Wind installed its first demonstration AES WindJet 5 turbine in Overland Park, Kansas.
 The twin-rotor turbine is rated at 5 kW and was designed to increase efficiency by up to 54% over existing designs.
 With a slow rotor speed, the turbine is quieter, more durable, and less likely to create problems with birds.

 This is a beautiful LEED Platinum building located at the corner of East Burnside Street and 11th Avenue in Portland, Oregon.
 Dubbed Burnside Rocket, the building is probably most recognizable not for its red dress but for the twenty-four operable art panels — each of which was painted by a different emerging artist — that shade the interior spaces.
 Since completion on April 2007, the popular building has been fully occupied.